joshsj/secm-parking/docs/Documentation.md

 # Usage

-The system uses a mocked repository to store secured vehicle data.
-This includes a maximum number of parking bays in the car park of 20.
+The following values can be configured:

+- `BayAmount`, the amount of bays in the car park, provided with '20'
+- `OtpTimeout`, the amount of seconds for one-time passcodes to expire, provided with '120'

-It also provides test data to simulate additional drivers, with fake phone numbers where used:
+The system also uses a mocked repository, providing test data to simulate additional drivers (with fake phone numbers):

 | Bay Number | Password    | Phone Number  |
 | :--------: | ----------- | :-----------: |